Rancho Los Encinos: Origins

 In 1849, Don Vicente de la Osa or de la Ossa, the original owner of the nearby Rancho Providencia, acquired the Tongva Indians' interests in the property.
 His wife was Rita de Guillén de la Ossa, daughter of Eulalia Pérez de Guillén Mariné of Rancho San Pascual.
-He built a 9-room adobe farmhouse in 1849-1850 that still stands near the spring.
-He took formal title to the Rancho under U.S. California law in 1851.
+He built a 9-room adobe farmhouse in 1849–1850 that still stands near the spring.
+According to the Los Angeles Times, "A petition for Rancho el Encino was presented to the U.S. Board of Land Commissioners in 1852, in which Don Vincent de la Ossa claimed he had purchased one-third of the property in 1849.
+Unable to pay his taxes, Ramon sold the final portion in 1857 to de la Osa, who paid $9.33 for 312 acres."
+After de la Osa died, his widow sold it to L.A.
+County sheriff James Paul Thompson, who was also her future son-in-law.